What YongNuo Doesn't Yet Understand

 Earlier this week, Chinese manufacturer YongNuo announced a new flash: the YN-565EX.

 It's got full manual mode, a built-in slave, a PC jack, a modeling light -- and is compatible with both Nikon and Canon's proprietary light-based TTL triggering systems.

-It may well be a great flash -- or it could be a piece of crap.
-But it won't get any kind of a serious look here for one simple reason: China's manufacturing and distribution system is sufficiently borked to make product quality control and customer service damn near impossible.
+It may well be a great flash -- or not.
+And which one is anyone's guess because as of 2011 YongNuo's manufacturing and distribution system is sufficiently unpredictable to make product quality control and customer service near impossible.

 Which is a shame, really, considering how well they could be doing…

 To explain what I mean by that, let's start by looking at how a a manufacturing-to-retain ecosystem should work.

 Generally, a manufacturer designs a product, fronts some R&D and then makes a few thousand copies of it.
 They sell it to distributors at a reasonable profit, who in turn wholesale it to retailers who sell it to you.
 All along the way, the price goes up.

 Unpleasant tho this may sound, it is necessary.
 The manufacturers need to make a decent profit to survive to create the next generation of product.
 The distributors get the product out all over the world in sufficient diversity to ensure availability and fair pricing.
 That takes resources, and they need a profit, too.

 And the retailers are at the front lines in this food chain, selling to you and at the same time standing behind the product in terms of returns, etc.

 In some cases, manufacturers will also sell their products directly.
 But to preserve the profitability for the distributor/retailer system, any direct seller worth his or her salt will not undercut the end retailer when pricing their direct sales.